Afudu/P11_OpenClassroom/README.md

      Each place booked reduces the competition places and the club's points by 1.

-     Booking Restrictions: Secretaries cannot book more than the available spots, more than they can purchase,exceed 12 spots per competition, or book past competitions.
+     Booking Restrictions: Secretaries cannot book more than the available spots, more than they can purchase, exceed 12 spots per competition, or book past competitions.

      If the booking is successful, a confirmation message is displayed; else, an explicit error message is displayed.